gpimlatt/Club_Matching/README.md

 # USC Club Matcher

 ## Description
-USC Club Matcher attempts to match users to organized clubs based off a questionnaire provided by the user.
+USC Club Matcher attempts to match users to organized clubs based off a questionnaire.
 A representative for each club will take an identical questionnaire.
-We find the 5 clubs with the closest similarity in terms of answers provided by the user.
+We find clubs with the closest similarity in terms of answers provided by the user.

 The answer set for the user and each club are stored in separate vectors.
-The matching algorithm computes the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the users vector and the vector for each club.
+The matching algorithm computes the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the user's vector and the vector for each club.

 ## Install